The Fluffy Jackets story & FAQ

 The band self-produced the album and chose to release it directly via their official online store, offering it as a free download for the duration of 2024.
 For Helge, this was about connecting with fans authentically and creating an online community.
 The album has since been re-issued and is now available on CD (2024) and Vinyl (2026) via The Fluffy Jackets Official Blues Rock Store.

-How does Helge approach signwriting, producing, and engineering today?
+How does Helge Rognstad approach songwriting, producing, and engineering today?

 How does The Fluffy Jackets protect their recordings (rights, credits)?